Research Focus

 HER2NI Metrics

-HER2NI introduces three core metrics for cross-substrate cognitive alignment, together with an interaction-trajectory representation:
+HER2NI introduces three core metrics for cross-participant structural alignment, together with an interaction-trajectory representation:

-- Cs — Human-side coherence score: human cognitive coherence and interaction stability.
+- Cs — Human-side structural score: interaction stability, continuity, and constraint coherence.

-- Hs — HER Score: emergent resonance between human and AI states at a given interaction point.
+- Hs — HER structural-fit score: reduced structural fit between participants, constraints, and model response at a given interaction point.

-- Hs(t) — Interaction Trajectory: the temporal evolution of resonance across multi-turn interaction.
+- Hs(t) — Interaction Trajectory: the temporal evolution of structural fit across multi-turn interaction.

 Together, these metrics enable trajectory-level analysis of stability, drift, and breakdown in human–AI interaction, providing an early-warning and evaluation